fpgadeveloper/ethernet-fmc-zynq-gem/README.md

 * This design supports the ZCU102 Rev 1.0 board.
 Use a commit before 2016-02-13 for the older Rev-D board design.
 Note that the FMC pinouts differ between Rev 1.0 and Rev D: https://www.xilinx.com/support/answers/68050.html
+* The HPC0 design uses 4x GEMs to connect to ports 0-3 of the Ethernet FMC.
-* This design uses 3x GEMs to connect to ports 0-2 of the Ethernet FMC.
-The 4th port is left unconnected.
+* The HPC1 design uses 3x GEMs to connect to ports 0-2 of the Ethernet FMC.
+The 4th port is left unconnected because certain pins required by the Ethernet FMC (namely LA30, LA31 and LA32) are left unconnected on the HPC1 connector of the ZCU102 board.

-### ZedBoard and MicroZed
+### ZedBoard, PicoZed and MicroZed

 When changing `ETH_FMC_PORT` from 0-2 to 3 (ie. when switching to GEM1), it has been noticed that you have to power cycle the board.
 When the SDK project is configured for AXI Ethernet, it must make some Zynq configurations that are not compatible with the GEM1 configuration.

+### PicoZed

+* 7Z010: This design uses 3x AXI Ethernet and 1xGMII-to-RGMII connected to GEM1 (GEM0 could be connected to the PicoZed's onboard PHY if desired).

 ### MicroZed